INNOCENT-ops806/gridSnakeCPP/README.md

 cd gridSnakeCPP
 ```

+Then to run the game you must first run this command:

+`make`

+And then

-then to run the game you must first run this command `make` and then `./main.out` which will create an instance of the game and the game will start rendering on your screen
+`./main.out` which will create an instance of the game and the game will start rendering on your screen

 ## Contribution